greyarea01/SHAREing-DRI.github.io/_pages/resources/performance-assessment-guidebook.md

 ## Versions

-The current version of the performance analysis workbook is a brief introduction to terminology and a high-level analysis as it available [here](/assets/pdfs/perf_analysis_workbook_brief.pdf).
+The current version of the performance analysis workbook is a brief introduction to terminology and a high-level analysis and is available [here](/assets/pdfs/perf_analysis_workbook_brief.pdf).